Nina Cried Power: Critical response

 "Nina Cried Power" was lauded by critics.
 The Telegraph stated that he upheld the legacies of the aforementioned artists with "purposeful swagger" while The Irish Times wrote that "from the first track, Hozier fuses his righteous political anger ("It is the bringing of the line, it is the baring of the rhyme, it’s not the waking it’s the rising") with what you can only call a "tune", citing it as "a tree-flattening tour de force that explores broad themes of protest and liberation."
 PopMatters stated that "Hozier...uses the performer's legacy to inspire action and disrupt apathy.
 This is the poignant reminder that the work these artist-activists set in motion still needs redressing and enacting ... as an opener, "Nina Cries Power" is an inspirational triumph concertizing the single's place in the history of protest music."
 Consequence of Sound praised the opening track for its "upbeat, joyous quality, testifying to the emotional material to come".

 Commercial performance

-The song peaked at number ten on the Irish Singles Chart, scoring Top 50 positions in the US, the Netherlands, Scotland, New Zealand, and Belgium.
+The song peaked at number ten on the Irish Singles Chart, scoring Top 50 positions in the Netherlands, Scotland, New Zealand, and Belgium.